MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     Type                | func
     ```

-    The `invoke()` function...

-    TODO: Provide some small details on the invoke function.
+    The `invoke()` function uses a trained machine learning model to make predictions or generate outputs based on new, unseen data.

-    You can connect to an Azure ML deployed endpoint in the same way you connected to your Azure OpenAI and Azure AI Services endpoints, by providing an endpoint and key.
-As interacting with Azure ML requires having a trained and deployed model, it is out of scope for this exercise, so you are not setting up that connection to try it out here.
+    You can connect to an Azure ML deployed endpoint in the same way you connected to your Azure OpenAI and Azure AI Services endpoints by providing an endpoint and key.
+Interacting with Azure ML requires having a trained and deployed model, so it is out of scope for this exercise, and you are not setting up that connection to try it out here.

 ## Clean up

-Once you have completed this exercise, you should delete the Azure resources you have created.
+Once you have completed this exercise, delete the Azure resources you created.
 You are charged for the configured capacity, not how much the database is used.
-To delete your resource group and all resources you created for this lab, follow these instructions.
+Follow these instructions to delete your resource group and all resources you created for this lab.

 > Note
 >